serokell/blog-posts/Haskell and Dimensions/article.md

 `LessEq` is a constructor of data type `LEQThan (x :: Nat)` and consists of `Proxy i`.
 One may create a value of this type only if $i \leq x$.

-Secondly, we may find this quite a strange piece of code.
+Secondly, we may find this quite strange piece of code.

 ```haskell
 expX_ ::forall (i :: Nat). ((i <= x1) ~ 'True ) => Sing i  -> DimMatrix D x2 i Double